 Do I have to walk to work in the snow?
 It all depends on what's reasonable.
 If you usually drive but can't use your car in the snow and you are able to walk to work relatively easily you might want to do this instead.
 Remember, your employer doesn't necessarily have to pay you if you can't make it in.

 If you live far away or the walk could be treacherous, your employer can't make you come in.
 But because you may not get paid if you don't turn up, it's worth speaking to your boss and trying to come to an alternative arrangement.

 Will I have to take it as holiday if I can't get to work?
 That's a possibility, but only if you're given enough warning - so in practice this will only apply if there's really major disruption which is expected to last several days.

 The first thing to check is your employment contract to see whether any rule about this has been put in place.

-If not and you can't get to work because of disruption as a general rule of thumb, your employer can ask to you take time off as holiday, but the Government says it has to give you notice of at least twice as long as it wants you to take off.
+If not and you can't get to work because of disruption, as a general rule of thumb your employer can ask you to take time off as holiday - but the Government says it has to give you notice of this at least twice as long as the time it wants you to take off.
 So if it wants you to take a day as holiday you'd need two days' notice.